sparkleo-io/flutter_blue_background/README.md

 ```

 > **WARNING**:
-> * BEFORE START OF THE SERVICE, BE SURE ALL REQUIRED PERMISSIONS ARE GRANTED.
+> * BEFORE STARTING THE SERVICE, MAKE SURE ALL REQUIRED PERMISSIONS ARE GRANTED.
 > * Utilize the permission_handler and location packages to obtain user permissions.
 In case you encounter any difficulties, you can refer to the example folder for assistance.

 ### ⚠️ iOS:
- - The functionality is limited to working only when the iOS app is in a minimized state.
+ - The functionality is limited to working only when the iOS app is in minimized state.
- - iOS stop service, when the user terminates the app.
-There is no such thing for iOS.
+ - Service stops when the user terminates the app.

 ### Add permissions for iOS